 A big thanks to SG Member Barbara Adams for her feedback, suggestions, and access to her teaching materials.
-A huge thanks goes to Marky Ray of Cuyahoga Community College Recording Arts and Technology program, for providing a comprehensive outline for the camp.
+A huge thanks go to Marky Ray of the Cuyahoga Community College Recording Arts and Technology program, for providing a comprehensive outline for the camp.

 Victoria Boyington deserves so many thanks, first for inspiring me to develop the program and providing all the support needed.
 Victoria started and runs California Women’s Music Festival, which is now acting as SoundGirls.Org fiscal sponsor.
 Victoria handled all of the details; finding a venue to hold the camp, arranging donations for lunch each day, scheduling volunteers, and generally making sure we had everything we needed.
 Most of all she was so welcoming, enthusiastic, and really made us feel that we were part of their community.